-The UP K2 was designed and certified for Tandem Paragliding with two people (pilot and passenger).
-Flying the UP K2 alone (only one person) is not allowed; neither is flying with more than one passenger.
+The UP K22 was designed and certified for Tandem Paragliding with two people (pilot and passenger).
+K22 SM size is additionally certified for Solo Paragliding.
+Flying the UP K22 with more than one passenger is not allowed.

 All participating persons and every piece of equipment has to have the necessary and proper licenses, certifications and ratings appropriate for the country where the flights are to be made.